Richard Demarco

-Richard Demarco CBE (born 9 July 1930 in Edinburgh) is a Scottish artist and promoter of the visual and performing arts.
+Richard Demarco (born 9 July 1930) is a Scottish artist and promoter of the visual and performing arts.

 Early life

 He was born at 9 Grosvenor Street in Edinburgh on 9 July 1930 the son of Carmino Demarco and his wife Elizabeth Valentina Fusco.
 His cousin was Theodora di Marco, salonista and viola player.
+He attended the Holy Cross Academy (now St Augustine's High School) and the Edinburgh College of Art.

+Career

 Richard Demarco Gallery

 Demarco was a co-founder of the Traverse Theatre in Edinburgh in 1963.
 Three years later he and other organisers of the theatre's gallery space left the Traverse to establish what became the Richard Demarco Gallery.
 The gallery, which doubled as a performance venue during the Edinburgh Fringe, ran from 1966 to 1992.

 For many years, the Demarco Gallery promoted cultural links with Eastern Europe, both in terms of presenting artists such as Paul Neagu from 1969, Marina Abramović from 1973 and Neue Slowenische Kunst from 1986 within Scotland, organising exhibitions of contemporary Polish, Romanian and Yugoslav art and in establishing outgoing connections for Scottish artists across Europe.

 Demarco's involvement with the artist Joseph Beuys led to various presentations, from Strategy Get Arts in 1970 to Beuys' hunger strike during the Jimmy Boyle Days in 1980.

 Also particularly notable were the presentations by Tadeusz Kantor's Cricot 2 group during the 1970s and 1980s, including a celebrated unofficial performance of The Water Hen at the former Edinburgh poorhouse during the 1972 Edinburgh Festival.
 Cricot 2 returned to Edinburgh in later years.
 Demarco introduced Beuys and Kantor to one another and in one performance of Lovelies and Dowdies Beuys performed under Kantor's direction.

 For many years, after the Scottish Arts Council withdrew its annual grant in 1980 following controversy associated with Joseph Beuys' support for Jimmy Boyle, the Demarco Gallery led a financially straitened existence.
 Since the early 1990s, Richard Demarco's activity has continued under the auspices of the Demarco European Art Foundation.